Brad Pitt (song): Composition

 NME described "Brad Pitt" as a "euphoric burst of electro-pop".
 It also has been described as a song in which MØ becomes the "anti-Shania Twain", offering a declaration of love in all circumstances.
 Whereas Twain once dismissed the allure of a movie star, MØ reassures her lover that fame is unnecessary to win her affection.
 The track is built on airy synths, with MØ singing, "You don't have to be born into success to get the blood pumping underneath my summer dress".

 Critical reception

-The Skinny described "Brad Pitt" as an ode to MØ's childhood crush and the actor's relationship with Juliette Lewis, noting that its refrain, "If we never make it, I'm OK with it", belies a deeper emotional tension.
-The song is characterized as suitable for introspective moments and dancing through heartbreak.
+The Skinnys Tara Hepburn described "Brad Pitt" as an ode to MØ's childhood crush and the actor's relationship with Juliette Lewis, noting that its refrain, "If we never make it, I'm OK with it", belies a deeper emotional tension.
+The author characterised the track as suitable for introspective moments and dancing through heartbreak.